csswizardry/csswizardry.github.com/_posts/2012-12-06-my-git-workflow-for-inuit-css.md

 Looking at these commits, it’s pretty slapdash.
 That’s cool though, I committed as I worked, this is an accurate representation of what I did, however there are a few things to note:

-* In a team environment—where people have to merge your work for you—they’re seeing a lot of pointless commits.
+* In a team environment — where people have to merge your work for you — they’re seeing a lot of pointless commits.
 It’s more for them to read and review (note, the actual commit messages, not so much the code in them).
 * The typo and trailing semi-colon commits kinda make me look a bit stupid.
 * There will be no desire to ever roll back to a stage in the commit history where the code _didn’t_ have that semi-colon, so being _able_ to roll back to that point seems silly.
 * If we’re being totally honest, these could all be summed up in one as ‘Add responsive grid system’.